Go big or go home! VES team lead uses understanding, compassion to help fellow veterans

 "His words created this drive for me," she said.
-"It sounds cliche, but I felt like I could accomplish whatever I put my mind to.
-It's been that way throughout my career and even during my deployment to Qatar."
+"It sounds cliché, but I felt like I could accomplish whatever I put my mind to.
+It's been that way throughout my military and civilian careers.”

 As a self-proclaimed "girly girl," Elysia admits that her plumbing job was a challenge at first.
 Occasionally, she found herself "knee-deep in sewer water" and other uncomfortable situations.
 Ultimately, she learned from these experiences and grew from them.

-"When I joined the military, I was not athletic at all," she said.
-"We had to work out and run and do physical training, and I kind of got into that and it’s now a part of my daily routine."
+"When I joined the military, I was not athletic or ‘fit’ at all," she said.
+"Since we had to run and do physical training, I got into that and it’s now a part of my daily routine."

 Continued service through VES

-In 2015, Elysia decided to leave active duty and join the Air National Guard in her home state.
+In 2015, Elysia decided to leave active duty and join the Air Force Reserve. in her home state.
 She said she knew she wanted to work in a position that helps veterans.
 She took a job with Veterans Evaluation Services (VES) as a medical records bookmarker before transitioning to a Veteran Liaison Officer role within the same company.

 In 2020, Elysia was promoted to Team Lead.
 Her department serves as an escalation team for VES, taking complaints and concerns and answering questions about the claims process.
 Her responsibilities as a Team Lead include reviewing cases, conducting audits, and managing other liaison officers.

 "There never seems to be an end for unknowns in our job," Elysia said.
 "We assist every VES department as needed.
-The situations or circumstances that veterans have in their cases, it's always something new."
+With the situations or circumstances that veterans have in their cases, it's always something new."